+- a.
+Interest rate information;

+- b.
+Fees and default or late payment costs;

+- c.
+Repayment terms;

+- d.
+Alternatives to private education loans; and

+- e.
+Rights of the consumer.

 - 6. Final Disclosure Lenders must provide a final disclosure after the consumer accepts the loan and prior to disbursement (see #14, below).
-Content of the final disclosure must include: - a.
-Interest rate information; - b.
-Fees and default or late payment costs; - c.
-Repayment terms; and - d.
-Cancellation right (see #14 below). - 7.
-Assess, as applicable, the private education lender's compliance with the Regulation Z requirement to obtain a signed self-certification form, attesting to the cost of attendance for the period covered by the loan and amount of financial assistance, other than the private education loan, for that period.
+Content of the final disclosure must include:

+- a.
+Interest rate information;

+- b.
+Fees and default or late payment costs;

+- c.
+Repayment terms; and

+- d.
+Cancellation right (see #14 below).

+7. Assess, as applicable, the private education lender's compliance with the Regulation Z requirement to obtain a signed self-certification form, attesting to the cost of attendance for the period covered by the covered private education loan and amount of financial assistance, other than the private education loan, for that period.
 (12 CFR 1026.48(e)).
-The U.S. Department of Education has published a specific form that must be used by the lender. - 8.
-Determine whether the private education lender has a process to verify the accuracy and completeness of signed self-certification forms or uses other procedures (such as verifying students' financial aid need with the school financial aid office) to determine that loan amounts do not exceed financial need.
-(12 CFR 1026.48(e)) - 9.
-Assess the private education lender's compliance with Regulation Z term change and redisclosure provisions.
+The U.S. Department of Education has published a specific form that must be used by the lender.

+8. Determine whether the private education lender has a process to verify the accuracy and completeness of signed self-certification forms or uses other procedures (such as verifying students' financial aid need with the school financial aid office) to determine that covered private education loan amounts do not exceed financial need.
+(12 CFR 1026.48(e))

+9. Assess the private education lender's compliance with Regulation Z term change and redisclosure provisions.
 (12 CFR 1026.48(c)).
-Examiners should request loan files for loans where there was a change in terms, specifically the rate or terms of the loan under 12 CFR 1026.48(c)(4)(ii), to verify compliance with these provisions. - 10.
-Determine whether the private education lender provided a new TILA disclosure if the lender changed the consumer's interest rate, payment, or term to accommodate a specific request from the consumer. - 11.
-If the private education lender changed loan terms, and the change was not in connection with a specific request from the consumer, assess compliance with the exemptions to the change prohibition not requiring re-disclosure under 12 CFR 1026.48(c)(3). - 12.
-Determine whether the lender withdrew a previously approved offer, or terms, for a reason other than those permitted under the regulation, or for a reason that was not a direct request from the consumer. - 13.
-Assess the private education lender's compliance with Regulation Z requirement that the consumer's application and offer must remain open for 30 days.
-(12 CFR 1026.48(c)(1)) - 14.
-Assess the private education lender's compliance with Regulation Z requirement that consumers be allowed a right to cancel the private education loan.
+Examiners should request loan files for covered private education loans where there was a change in terms, specifically the rate or terms of the loan under 12 CFR 1026.48(c)(4)(ii), to verify compliance with these provisions.

+10. Determine whether the private education lender provided a new TILA disclosure if the lender changed the consumer's interest rate, payment, or term to accommodate a specific request from the consumer.

+11. If the private education lender changed loan terms, and the change was not in connection with a specific request from the consumer, assess compliance with the exemptions to the change prohibition not requiring re-disclosure under 12 CFR 1026.48(c)(3).

+12. Determine whether the lender withdrew a previously approved offer, or terms, for a reason other than those permitted under the regulation, or for a reason that was not a direct request from the consumer.

+13. Assess the private education lender's compliance with Regulation Z requirement that the consumer's application and offer must remain open for 30 days.
+(12 CFR 1026.48(c)(1))

+- 14. Assess the private education lender's compliance with Regulation Z requirement that consumers be allowed a right to cancel the covered private education loan.
 (12 CFR 1026.48(d)).
 Included in the final disclosure, the lender must provide customers with statements that: - a.
 The consumer has the right to cancel the loan, without penalty, at any time before midnight of the third business day following the date on which the consumer receives the final loan disclosures.
-The statement must include the specific date on which the cancellation period expires and state that the consumer may cancel by that date.
+The statement must include the specific date on which the cancellation period expires and state that the consumer may cancel by that date. - b.
+The loan proceeds will not be disbursed until the cancellation period expires. - c.
+The method or methods by which the consumer may cancel; if the creditor permits cancellation by mail, the statement must specify that the consumer's mailed request will be deemed timely if placed in the mail not later than the cancellation date specified on the disclosure.